My Chef’s Apron

 Top Tips

-• Serve Cold: Add ice cubes or chill in the refrigerator before serving to make this a refreshing drink even more delicious.
+• Serve cold: Add ice cubes or chill in the refrigerator before serving to make this drink even more refreshing.

 Half of a peeled watermelon.